edujbarrios/ChainLLM/README.md

 - Hugging Face Local (via Transformers)
 - Ollama (local models like `llama2`, `mistral`, `gemma`, etc.)
 ---

-All of them is now managed by Manifest (centralized backend and multi-provider orchestration)
+All of them are now managed by Manifest (centralized backend and multi-provider orchestration)
----

 ## ⚙ Configuration [MIGRATED TO MANIFEST]